TritonDataCenter/manatee/docs/man/manatee-adm.md

 cluster changes topology while we are composing our promotion request.

 Any warnings or errors reported by the cluster will result in a failed promotion request.
-Any amount of byte lag while there is also an unacceptable amount of time lag is considered a warning.
-The acceptable amount of time lag is defined by the `--lagToIgnore` flag (default is 5s).
+Any amount of time lag is considered a warning (see `pg-lag` from the "pg-status" section).
+The acceptable amount of time lag is defined by the `--lagToIgnore` flag which has a default value of 5s.
 It is possible to ignore these warnings interactively at a prompt, but the reported warnings should be carefully reviewed before ignoring them.

 Example usage: